satyamnag/tutrtalk-local-voice-ai/README.md

 ### Notes on models and resources

-- The default LLM is `ministral-3:8b`, because it's pretty small and it supports tools.
+- The default LLM is `qwen3-vl:4b`, because it's small and it supports tools.
 - If you want to use a different LLM, you can change the `OLLAMA_MODEL` environment variable.
 - If you want to use a different STT, you can change the `VOXBOX_HF_REPO_ID` environment variable.
 - You can even swap out the URLs to use cloud models if you want (see `livekit_agent/src/agent.py`).
-- The first time you run it, it needs to download a lot of stuff (often ~40GB) of models and supporting libraries for the different local inference providers.
+- The first time you run it, it needs to download a lot of stuff (often ~40GB) of models and supporting libraries (like CUDA) for the different local inference providers.
 CPU-only is much smaller and faster for the initial install.
 - Installing takes a while.
-On a 14900hx it takes about 10 minutes to get everything ready.
+On an i9-14900hx it takes about 10 minutes to get everything ready.
-- Once it's all downloaded though, the whole suite itself fits in ~12GB of VRAM.
-If you want to run it with less resources, you can change the LLM to a smaller model (like `ministral-3:4b`).
-Tool calling starts to suffer at lower parameters though, so 8b is a good middle ground.
+- Once it's all downloaded though, the whole suite itself fits in ~8GB of VRAM.
 ## Architecture

 Each service is containerized and communicates over a shared Docker network: